drashna/qmk_mkdocs/docs/en/docs/contributing.md

 ```

 !!! check
-    If you would like to contribute a bugfix or improvement to user code, such as non-default keymaps, userspace, and layouts, be sure to tag the original submitter of the code in your PR.
+    If you would like to contribute a bugfix or improvement to user code, such as non-default keymaps, userspace and layouts, be sure to tag the original submitter of the code in your PR.
 Many users, regardless of skill level with Git and GitHub, may be confused or frustrated at their code being modified without their knowledge.

 ## Documentation